Death of Jaryd Atadero: Discovery of human remains

-In 2003, businessmen Rob Osbourne & Gareth Watts were hiking together in the Poudre Canyon area near the Big South Trail and came across partial human remains, including a brown polar fleece sweater, a pair of blue trousers, and the Disney's Tarzan sneakers that Jaryd had been wearing when he disappeared.
-Authorities were notified, and further searching revealed a human molar and a large piece of fractured human skull.
+On June 4, 2003, businessmen Robert Osborne and Gary Watts were hiking together in the Poudre Canyon area near the Big South Trail and came across several items of clothing, including a brown polar fleece sweater, a pair of blue trousers, and the Disney's Tarzan sneakers that Jaryd had been wearing when he disappeared.
+They photographed the items and notified authorities of their discovery the following day.
+On June 14, Larimer County Search and Rescue personnel located a human molar and a large piece of fractured human skull that they suspected were Jaryd's remains.
 DNA testing at the time revealed that the remains were 86% likely to be Jaryd's; more modern DNA testing revealed that the remains were 100% Jaryd's.
+In October 2003, the Larimer County Coroner's Office signed Jaryd's death certificate, ruling that his death was "probably caused by a mountain lion".
+His family held a memorial service on November 20.

 Rather than bury or cremate the remains, Allyn Atadero decided to keep them, creating a shrine to Jaryd out of his old bedroom, kept exactly as it was before he disappeared, with the skull piece kept atop Jaryd's favourite toys and belongings.
 According to Allyn, "I am at peace and I know I am going to see Jaryd again one of these days.
-I’m going to look at him and say, 'Jaryd, what happened?'
-He’s going to look at me and say, 'dad, does it really matter?'"
+I'm going to look at him and say, 'Jaryd, what happened?'
+He's going to look at me and say, 'dad, does it really matter?'"
 In Allyn's published book, Missing: The Jaryd Atadero Story: A Father Turns Tragedy Into Hope After the 1999 Disappearance of His Son in the Colorado Mountains, he discussed his motivations for keeping Jaryd's skull piece, as well as his religious beliefs aiding him in his decisions surrounding how to best handle the remains and memorial of the boy.